CartoDB/augor/README.md

 If a lat/lon is converted to X=22 and Y=336, then we know the census area is 02016000100

-### Geometries

-For every census area id in the index, there is a static geojson file containing the shape.
-Those files are stored by default the directory *data/census/*

-They are split to single census areas to enable only loading the necessary geometries during the script.
-The assumption is that most datasets will be aggregated over only a small number of census areas.

 ### Higher aggregates table